Diagnosing B12 deficiency/Pernicious Anaemia

-Key Recommendations B12 Deficiency
+Key Points in the Diagnosis of B12 Deficiency

 - The clinical picture is the most important factor in assessing the significance of test results assessing cobalamin status since there is no ‘gold standard’ test to define deficiency.